Company Privacy Notice

 We are committed to safeguarding children, young people and vulnerable adults and do all we can to ensure that all who work at Glyndebourne, whether on stage or joining an Education project, are safe and inspired by their experience.
 An important part of doing this is to protect their privacy.

 If you are age 16 or under, please obtain your parent / guardian’s permission every time before you provide any personal information; we will always require their signature on any documentation when you sign up to a Glyndebourne project or are contracted to perform.
 We will always require the carer’s signature on similar documentation relating to vulnerable adults.

 We will keep information which identifies you only if you are a job applicant, an employee or engaged by Glyndebourne.
 This information may be collected by Glyndebourne or its technology and systems when you use such technology and systems, and also, when lawful, from third parties in the course of our business activities, and this may take place prior to and during the work relationship.
-This personal information may include: your application materials; offer letter; any subsequent contractual details; professional correspondence with or about you; salary and other compensation details; benefits forms; and performance appraisals.
+This personal information may include, but is not limited to: your application materials; offer letter; any subsequent contractual details; professional correspondence with or about you; salary and other compensation details; benefits forms; and performance appraisals.

 These documents may contain, amongst other information:

 - your home address, and former addresses

 - emergency contact details

 - educational history